 Travel expenses relating to rental properties may arise for several reasons, such as attending a body corporate meeting or visiting the property to inspect (and repair) damage.
 The group most impacted by the new legislation will be those that own properties interstate or a considerable distance from where they live.
-Expenditure such as flights, accommodation, food and other travel related costs incurred will no longer be an eligible deduction in the 2018 tax return and onward.
+Expenditure such as flights, accommodation, food and other travel related costs incurred will no longer be an eligible deduction from the 2018 tax return onward.

-An example of how this new legislation would apply is simply demonstrated through the purchase of an inner-city apartment from the previous owner.
+An example of how this legislation would apply is simply demonstrated through the purchase of an inner-city apartment from the previous owner.
 When purchasing the property, the previous owner includes in the purchase the existing furniture within the apartment at a discounted rate.
 Generally speaking, with this change, as the furniture was not firstly held by you, but by the previous owner during their period of ownership and renting the apartment out to tenants, the purchase of the second-hand furniture is no longer eligible to be claimed as a depreciation expense against rental income.

 Note that as in previous returns, all purchases of new plant and equipment by the owner to add to the apartment are still eligible to be depreciated and can reduce the net taxable income of the rental property.

 These changes were first announced in the 2017 Federal Budget and were made law in 2018 so keep it in mind when lodging your returns!